Purcell Trench manufacturing company

 Increasingly, politics is about money.
 It is important to avoid businesses, organizations, publications and governments supporting fees.
 Avoid supporting the businesses and organizations that belong to ARC.
 The recreation industry has generally been supportive of fees.
 If you are considering buying outdoor recreation equipment, avoid businesses that support fees.
 If in doubt, don’t buy.

-Don Tryon, January 2007
+Don Tryon, January 2012, revised January 2018.

 HOME